 #6: How to Request Additional Visitation with Your Child in a California Court

 Things will go more smoothly if your co-parent agrees to increase your visitation.
 A family court judge will still need to approve the modification, but judges are more willing to do so if both parents agree it is a good idea.
 If the other parent disagrees, they may fight the change, and the process can become complicated.

-How to File a Request for More Visitation Time in California Family Court
+How to File a Request for More Visitation Time in CA Family Court

 If parents cannot agree on modifying a custody order, the parent seeking the modification (i.e. more visitation) will need to file a motion with the court to request it.

 There are many reasons why parents want more visitation.
 Maybe your work schedule has changed and you now have more time to devote to your family, or maybe you have always wanted more visitation, but the family court gave you less.

 If you need to go back to the family court after a custody case was concluded to have the orders changed, you can file a motion (FL-300).
 You you will also need to attach a persuasive declaration explaining the basis for your request and the facts that support it.
 The motion will also need to be properly filed and served on the other parent.
 California has detailed rules on correct service of process, but a skilled custody attorney can handle this for you.

 Keep in mind that the family court’s main concern is always what is in the best interest of the child, so keep your requests child-centered.

 When Can I Request a Modification of Visitation in CA?

 Judges really don’t want to see people cycling through the courts on a regular basis asking the judge to tweak their visitation schedules.
 The courts are too busy, so they expect parents to follow a parenting plan that is approved in in the custody case and make it work.
 Nevertheless, life goes on and circumstances do change, especially with growing children.